This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large bowl beat the butter until smooth.
+• In a large bowl and with an electric mixer, beat the butter on medium speed until smooth.

-• Mix in the peanut butter and powdered sugar, followed by the rice krispies.
+• Mix in the peanut butter and powdered sugar on low speed, followed by the rice krispies.

 • Form the dough into balls about 1 inch in size.
-Place on a lined cookie sheet, cover in plastic wrap and refrigerate for at least 20 minutes, or preferably 1 hour.
+Place on a parchment paper lined cookie sheet, cover in plastic wrap and refrigerate for at least 20 minutes, or preferably 1 hour.

 • Add the chocolate chips to a medium, heat proof bowl.
-Microwave on medium power for 1 minute, remove from the microwave and stir.
-Repeat the process until the chocolate is melted.
+Microwave on medium power for 30 seconds, remove from the microwave and stir.
+Repeat the process until the chocolate is melted and completely smooth.

 • Using a fork or candy dipping tool, dip each ball in the melted chocolate.
-Shake off any excess and place back on the lined cookie sheet.
+Gently shake off any excess and place back on the lined cookie sheet.

-• Let harden at room temperature for 1-2 hours, or in the fridge for 30 minutes.
+• Let set at room temperature for 1-2 hours, or in the fridge for 30 minutes.

 Notes

-**Store in an airtight container at room temperature or in the fridge.
+• Store in an airtight container.
+They should stay fresh at room temperature for up to 2-3 days or in the fridge for up to 2 weeks.

 Nutrition